zopefoundation/Zope/docs/INSTALL.rst

 .. note::

-    Zope 5 requires using ``zc.buildout`` version 4.
-Version 5 will not work.
+    Zope 5 requires using ``zc.buildout`` version 4.2.0 or higher, but not version 5.

 The following examples are from Linux and use Zope version 5.0.
 Just replace that version number with your desired version.